nithinjain-excel/aisprints-starter-nithin/docs/BASIC_AUTHENTICATION.md

 ---

-### Phase 3: API Endpoints Layer - ⏳ PLANNED
+### Phase 3: API Endpoints Layer - ✅ COMPLETED

 **Objective**: Create RESTful API endpoints that use the backend services

 **Why This Third**: APIs sit on top of services.
 They need both database (Phase 1) and services (Phase 2).
-Can be tested independently with HTTP requests.
+Can be tested independently with HTTP requests and automated integration tests.

 **Tasks**:
 1. Create POST /api/auth/register endpoint